“So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths.”

 The Bible places no special privilege upon worship on special days.

 The ancient heresy of Gnosticism appears widely today under the name of the New Age Movement.
 It seeks the Oneness of all things.
 They tell us that we are all part of the universe of created matter.
 We unite in Oneness with God.

 They claim that we can escape from self and move into oneness with the universe.
 That is why Paul refers to it here as a “false humility.”
 It claims to move you beyond self.
 In actual practice, they focus on self.
 The real goal is to develop all your self powers.
 We call this the human potential movement.
 All you need is already there inside you.
 All you need to do is bring it out and develop your possibilities and full potential.

-Shirley MacLaine’s strange spirit beings, of astrology, ouija boards, tarot cards and assorted holy men, psychics, swamis, yogis and gurus are present day Gnosticism.
+Shirley MacLaine’s strange spirit beings, astrology, ouija boards, tarot cards, and assorted holy men, psychics, swamis, yogis, and gurus are present-day Gnosticism.
 All of these purport to offer help in increasing our understanding to fulfill the possibilities of our humanity.

 The Christian who gets involved with the human potential movement is a present-day Gnostic.